loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/AgGrid-AgGridBuilder.rst

    Define the rows in the table, in order.

-   :param rows: - A list of rows, where each row is a map of the column name to the text.
+   :param rows: - A list of rows, where each row is a map of the column name(or column ID) to the text.
+To use a column Id as a key, wrap it with curly braces.
    :return: AgGridBuilder

 withRowsAsStringsInOrder